jsuarezruiz/xamarin-forms-gtk-weather-sample/README.md

 **Rebuild** the solution to get all neccesary **NuGet** packages.

-Access to **AppSettings.cs** file available in the Portable Class Library to introduce city.
+Access to **AppSettings.cs** file available in the .NET Standard Library to introduce city.

 Enjoy!